Cinco de Mayo

 Note: Cinco de Mayo is not the celebration of Mexican Independence which is celebrated on September 16th.

 What Cinco de Mayo has come to be, is much more than one battle in the colonial history of Mexico.
 Rather, it has come to signify Hispanic and Mexican pride and a time to celebrate the rich culture.

 Today, this holiday is celebrated by Mexicans, and especially the Hispanic community in the U.S. It is a time of song, dance, partying, and in general a time to be proud to be of Hispanic descent.

-Thought for the Day: "Never let fear of striking out get in your way.” – – Babe Ruth
+“Never let fear of striking out get in your way.” – – Babe Ruth

-Holiday Insights, where everyday is a holiday, a bizarre day, a wacky day, observance, or a special event.
-Join us in the calendar fun each and every day of the year.
+Holiday Insights, where every day is a holiday, a bizarre or wacky day, an observance, or a special event.
+Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events and observances, more than one for every day of the year.
-Many new holidays are being created on a regular basis.
-At Holiday Insights, we strive to thoroughly research and report details of each one as completely and accurately as possible.
+There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+Many of these holidays are new, too.
+People and organizations are creating new holidays on a regular basis.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.